abiriadev/wakatime-colors/README.md

 ## Overview

-A machine-readable list of programming languages along with their primary colors, as used in Wakatime.
+A machine-readable list of programming languages along with their primary colors, as used in [Wakatime](https://wakatime.com/)

 The data is updated automatically at regular intervals.